IT Alignment

 • Human resource strategy

-The IT strategy of an enterprise must be consistent with all strategies of the functional areas.
-Thus, IT Alignment concerns all functional areas.
+The IT strategy of an enterprise must be consistent with all strategies in the functional areas.
+Thus, IT alignment concerns all functional areas.

-Various roles can be engaged in business strategy formulation: CxO, board members, business analysts, strategy consultants, internal strategists, business unit managers, functional managers.
+Various roles can be engaged in business strategy formulation: C-level executives, board members, business analysts, external strategy consultants, internal strategists, business unit managers, and functional managers.

-Project portfolio managers and enterprise architects are key roles of IT Alignment and therefore involved in strategy formulation.
+Project portfolio managers and enterprise architects play key roles in IT alignment and are therefore involved in strategy formulation.
 Project portfolio managers ascertain business strategy implementation.

 E-Mail